Chia-Network/chia-blockchain/README.md

 # sector-blockchain

+Sector Blockchain is officially on Mainnet!
+Follow the instructions to download for linux or windows.

 ![GitHub contributors](https://img.shields.io/github/contributors/Chia-Network/chia-blockchain?logo=GitHub)

 Sector is a modern cryptocurrency built from Chia, designed to be efficient, decentralized, and secure.
 Here are some of the features and benefits: